Guide to house sitting in New Zealand

 Adverts on Kiwi House Sitters often have much less information than we were used to from other services.
 We have noticed that this has evolved since COVID closed the borders.

-Our 2 favorite house sit sites in New Zealand
+Our 2 favourite house sit sites in New Zealand

 Have you considered using house and pet sitters to look after your pets?
 Keep them happy and love at home in their normal routines.
 Browse for free or sign up with a 25% discount here.
 No code required.